-Desta Davidson is the Program Coordinator for both the MAKE and LEARN cohort of CREATE-X. She also serves as the Financial Officer for CREATE-X. Desta is an advocate for entrepreneurship and wealth building.
+Desta Davidson is the Operations Manager for CREATE-X. Desta is an advocate for entrepreneurship and wealth building.
 She received a full engineering scholarship and has earned degrees in Engineering Science and Business Management.
 Known for her collaborative style, she has contributed to organizations such as Washington University and Emerson Motors.
 When Desta isn’t working with CREATE-X she enjoys traveling, learning new languages and volunteering in the community.

 Eric serves as as a subject-matter expert for schools, research groups, and working groups within the College of Engineering in the areas of Drupal development, web design, web development workflows, and web maintenance.
 Eric's focus is to accurately and efficiently apply his core knowledge areas into higher education-centered challenges and issues in order to meet the expansive landscape of higher education.
 He is a frequent speaker at conferences, such as HigherEdWeb, edUi, and DrupalCon's Higher-Ed Summit.
 Eric holds a B.S. in Computer Science from Georgia Tech, an M.S. in Information Systems from Kennesaw State, and is currently pursing his Ph.D. in Learning Technologies from Georgia State University.

 Having retired as Vice Provost, Dr. Vito is a Professor Emeritus of Mechanical engineering and currently works part time.
 He was one of the founders of The Inventure Prize and has been pivotal in the creation, development, evolution and delivery of the CREATE-X program.
 His startup expertise is in the area of medical devices, an area where he has conducted research and holds several patents.

 Leadership and Executive Team